wustep/jifter/README.md

 # jifter
 🎁 Gift suggestion Alexa skill for Amazon Intern Global Hackathon 2018.
 Took 3rd place!

-Note: This repo is missing its final commit, so it's not in a working state at the moment :'(
+Note: This repo is missing its final commit and some other details (like the questions), so it's not in a working state at the moment :'(

 ## Features
 Jifter is a Gift Suggestion Alexa skill.
 After asking you 8 yes/no/maybe questions and a price range, the app narrows down some potential gift ideas.